oscarpm5/Fog-of-War---Research-Project/docs/README.md

 #define fow_JSE         (FOW_BIT_S | FOW_BIT_SE | FOW_BIT_E)

 ```
-The combinations that I don't care about just aren't defined in this map.
+The combinations that we don't care about just aren't defined.

 So now that we have all of our tiles defined it is time to create the shape masks that will be used to mask out shapes from the fog.
 This is also when we take advantadge of the defines we have just set up to make it easy for programmers to create the masks.
 This is an example of a circle mask of radius 3: